DaeheeCodes/Daehee-s-MasterMind/README.md

 File should already be compiled. if you get an error run the following in order.
 1. Compile the package.
     * cd in to /mypack from project directory.
     * run "javac -d .
-Solver.java CLIhelper.java"
+Solver.java CLIhelper.java Settings.java"
     * cd .. to go back to project directory.
 2. Compile the main program.
-    * run "javac my_mastermind.java"
+    * run "javac Board.java Game.java my_mastermind.java"
     *
 #### else
      run "java my_mastermind.java"